rumyantseva/go-zeroservice/README.md

 - `Makefile` is the most important one.
 It contains popular instructions to check and build the source code.
 - `Gopkg.toml` was made automatically by [dep](https://github.com/golang/dep), so `Gopkg.lock` did.
 It contains configuration of external dependecies.
 If you need to know more about dependencies and dep, please, watch [this video](https://www.youtube.com/watch?v=eZwR8qr2BfI).
 - `vendor` is a directory to store external dependencies, there is only [httrouter](https://github.com/julienschmidt/httprouter) here because it is my only dependency in this project.
-If I want to have production-readiness, I prefer to store this directory under git.
+If I want to have production-readiness, I prefer to store this directory in git.
 - `.travis.yml` describes CI configuration for [Travis CI](http://travis-ci.org/).
 - And finally `app.go` and `version.go` contain the source code.